Check back soon for future dates!

 – Nicole Anderson, Diversity and Equal Access Executive, Association of California School Administrators

-If you need to pay by check, please complete this form and send with check made payable to: National Equity Project, 1720 Broadway, 4th Floor, Oakland, CA 94612.
+If you need to pay by check or purchase order, please complete this form and send with check made payable to: National Equity Project, 1720 Broadway, 4th Floor, Oakland, CA 94612.

 For questions about registration please contact firstname.lastname@example.org.